pinterest/elixir-thrift/README.md

 which defines the list of Thrift files that should be compiled.

-By default, the generated source files will be written to the `lib` directory, but you can change that using the `output` option.
+By default, the generated source files will be written to the `lib` directory, but you can change that using the `output_path` option.

 In this example, we gather all of the `.thrift` files under the `thrift` directory and write our output to the `lib/thrift/` directory: